Unlocking Viral Success: Why 99% of Social Media Creators Fail

 Q: Do I need expensive equipment or a team to create viral content?

 No, you don’t need fancy equipment or a large team to create viral content.
-Kane shared examples of creators who started with just an iPhone and no social media experience yet achieved massive success.
-The key is starting with whatever resources you have available and selecting a format that genuinely excites you.
+Kane shared examples of creators who started with just an iPhone and no social media experience, yet achieved massive success.
+The key is to start with whatever resources you have available and select a format that genuinely excites you.
 As you grow, you can reinvest in better equipment and team members.

 Q: How important are thumbnails and titles for video performance?